feature-engine/feature_engine/docs/contribute/contribute_code.rst

         $ pip install -e .

-Don't forget the `.`.
+Don't forget the `.` after the `-e`.
 This will add Feature-engine to your PYTHONPATH so your code edits are automatically picked up, and there is no need to re-install the package after each code change.
 This will also install Feature'engine's dependencies.